Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/access-query-page.md

 ## Access the Query page

-Before accessing the Query page, ensure that the [prerequisites](/docs/cloud/query-page#prerequisites) are met.
+Before accessing the Query page, ensure that the [prerequisites](/docs/collaborate/query-page#prerequisites) are met.

 1. To access the Query page, select the **Query** option in the navigation sidebar.
 2. If your [developer credentials](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud#get-started-with-the-cloud-ide) aren’t set up, the Query page will prompt you to set them up.
+The ability to query data is subject to warehouse provider permissions according to your developer credentials.
 3. Once your credentials are set up, you can write, run, and edit SQL queries in the Query page editor for existing models in your project.

 ## Run queries